mhiromi/cosopt/README.md

 ### Running COSOPT on R
 Installation

-in code_R/ directory you can find "cosopt.tar.gz".
-Just use a command install.packages as below:
+You can find a compressed package such as "cosopt_0.3.tar.gz" in code_R/ directory.
+Just use install.packages command as below:

 > install.packages("cosopt_0.3.tar.gz",repos = NULL, type = "source")

 Running commands

-It is recommended to run COSOPT against a small number of samples on R.
+We recommend to run COSOPT against a small number of samples on R.

 timepoints <- c(0,8,16,24,32,40,48)     # time points of gene expression data